burger

 You can run a balanced test and watch meeting conversion rather than only the reply rateYour replies are already strong and you’d rather not risk the tone

 This is part of our How AiSDR Uses AiSDR series, where we publish the wins and the misses.
-The full spreadsheet lives at aisdr.com/experiments/.
+The full rundown lives at aisdr.com/outreach-experiments/.

 Hypothesis

-The thinking behind it was reasonably simple.
-Inboxes are crowded and competitive places, and the final email in a sequence is usually where forgotten deals quietly go to die.
-A meme placed right at the very end of that sequence might be just enough to jolt a distracted reader into finally replying.
+The logic behind it was reasonably simple, since inboxes are crowded and competitive, and the final email in a sequence is usually where forgotten deals quietly go to die.
+A meme placed right at the very end might be just enough to jolt a distracted reader into finally replying.

 Methodology